Sunnyside (American TV series): Release

 On May 12, 2019, NBC released the first official trailer for the series.
+The show is available for digital purchase on Youtube.
+The series aired on Sky Comedy in the U.K.

 Reception

 On review aggregation website Rotten Tomatoes, the series holds an approval rating of 36% with an average rating of 5.33/10, based on 11 reviews.
 The website's critical consensus reads, "Though it has many of the right ingredients—like a superb cast and timely subject matter,—Sunnyside can't quite bring them together in a satisfying way, settling for broad comedy over the specific insights that its subject matter craves."
 Metacritic, which uses a weighted average, assigned the series a score of 58 out of 100 based on 8 critics, indicating "mixed or average reviews".

+Penn later endorsed Jimmy Van Bramer, the real life council member representing Sunnyside, in a race for Queens Borough president.

 Cancellation

 On October 15, 2019, NBC removed Sunnyside from its broadcast schedule, due to low ratings.
 NBC ordered an eleventh episode of Sunnyside, and the final seven episodes were released on digital platforms.
 Will & Grace replaced Sunnyside on the broadcast schedule.
+The series was later canceled on June 15, 2020.